PineappleTwilight/playnite-f95zone/README.md

 This Playnite plugin is used to fetch game metadata from F95Zone.

 ## How to install:
-1. Download the latest release, it should be a .pext file
+1. Download the latest release, it should be a .pext file.
-2. Drag the downloaded .pext file into your Playnite window
+2. Drag the downloaded .pext file into your Playnite window.
-3. Click the "Yes" button
+3. Click the "Yes" button.
-4. Steps 5+ are required for searching
+4. **Steps 5+ are required for searching and full metadata scraping.**
-5. Click on the Playnite logo in the top-left
+5. Click on the Playnite logo in the top-left.
-6. Click on "Add-ons"
+6. Click on "Add-ons".
-7. Click on Extension Settings > Metadata Sources > F95Zone
+7. Click on Extension Settings > Metadata Sources > F95Zone.
-8. Click on the Login button and log in to your F95Zone account
+8. Click on the Login button and log in to your F95Zone account.
-9. If you want to automatically check your games for updates, make sure to enable it!
+9. If you want to automatically check your games for updates, make sure to enable it while you're in the plugin settings.
 10. Once complete, you can now click the Save button.
+Your cookies are automatically saved on login regardless.

 Now, whenever you add a game and click the "Download Metadata..." button, an F95Zone button should appear.
+If a page is protected by DDoS-Guard, you will see a brief window open and close while it scrapes the metadata.

 ## Troubleshooting
 ### Why does it give me an error when I try to scrape data?